-The most widespread approach for dealing with inequity and students' diversity is abilitygrouping, either by setting up 'same-ability' groups within the same class or by placing students with different abilities in separate classes.
+Studies have shown that the most widespread approach for dealing with inequity and students' diversity is ability-grouping, either by setting up 'same-ability' groups within the same class or by placing students with different abilities in separate classes.
 Research indicates that teachers view ability-grouping as the best way of improving the scholastic achievements of all students and as the only 'fair' way for dealing with students of different ability-levels (e.g. Oakes, 1985).
 "The question of how early some form of instructional grouping of students should occur...My response would be...as soon as the teaching and learning of mathematics occurs..."
 (National Council of Teachers of Mathematics, 1998, p.8).

 Recent research, however, has clearly shown that the tracking systems contribute to the regeneration of an inequitable society.
 Studies of this sort have concluded that the placement of students in ability groups, in and of itself, increases the gap between students beyond what would be expected on the basis of the initial differences between them (e.g. Linchevski & Kutscher, 1998; Slavin, 1990).

 Other attempts have tried to support equity by designing learning environments that permit and encourage different levels of mathematical knowledge and sophistication within the same community of learners.
 They suggest that the way to cope with within-class inequity is by developing learning environments that are sufficiently flexible to allow all students to show what they know and can do (MSEB, 1993).
-In our view, however, the latter attempts and its practices deal with only one aspect of the equity principle.
-What they actually do is legitimize different levels of mathematics without taking into account the gatekeeper-effect of mathematics.